theramiyer/blog/content/post/2014/impressions.md

 Turn courts!
 How did that happen?
 Another stranger’s endorsement?
 San doesn’t even know if Preeti existed!
 (Oh no, no, she is a real person - a friend, and that did happen.
 She was one of those who appreciated me being light headed, or whatever it is said when someone’s fun loving and friendly in a crazy good way).

 Summing up: Human mind continues to baffle me.
-Is it that simple to get your portrait painted in people’s minds the way you want it to be? {{< smallcaps "THAT" >}} easy?
+Is it that simple to get your portrait painted in people’s minds the way you want it to be? {{< abbr "THAT" >}} easy?
 Wow!
 Not that I’d manipulate people, but it’s good to know.

 ### Update 1 (4 May 2015, 10:00 hrs)